 In Arizona, you are most likely come into contact with the L. hesperus species of spiders.
-You can recognize the black widow spider fairly easily: The female black widow is shiny black, usually with a reddish hourglass shape on the underside of her abdomen.
+You can recognize the black widow spider fairly easily: The female black widow is shiny black and usually has a reddish hourglass shape on the underside of her abdomen.
 Her body is about 1.5 inches long.
-Adult males are harmless, about half the female spider's size, with smaller bodies and longer legs.
+Adult males are harmless and about half the female spider's size, with smaller bodies and longer legs.

 Black widows are legendary for their ability to cause fear in the hearts of many.
 Here's the inside skinny on this scary spider:

 - The black widow is the most venomous spider in the United States.